gui-marchioro/cpp-dsa/README.md

-# C++ Data Structures and Algorithms
+# Data Structures and Algorithms Studies

-This repository contains summaries about common Data Structures and Algorithms, along with implementations of solved problems in C++.
+This repository contains summaries about common Data Structures and Algorithms, along with implementations of solved problems in C++ and Python.

 ## Useful scripts